aivf-baisheng/prototype-report/README.md

 # Report App

-A full-stack application for displaying and analyzing test reports.
-Built with React (frontend) and FastAPI (backend).
+A full-stack application for displaying and analyzing test reports with confidence intervals.
+Built with React (Vite) for the frontend and FastAPI for the backend.

 ## Project Structure